Company logo | Codica

 Understanding the combination of all metrics listed above can seriously improve your startup's progress.
 Moreover, regular analysis can reveal the lacking points of your product in their forming period.
 Hence, you will have enough time to eliminate them.

+Speaking of the experience with SaaS, we’re no strangers to creating various solutions in this niche.
 At Codica, we had a chance to work on the SaaS solution to eliminate administration hustle from the creative environment and business relations.
 Thus, we developed a highly performant and reliable SaaS platform for bakery business.

 SaaS business model in CakerHQ